 What an entrance!
-The stone path was carved into a hillside landscaped with terraced gardens filled with plants, columns, and sculptures.
+The stone path was carved into a hillside landscaped with terraced gardens and filled with plants, columns, and sculptures.
 So much to take in.
 A gold lion roared on a corner pedestal.
 A row of Chinese warriors guarded a balcony.
 A horse on the lawn ignored a lynx on the sloping hill.
 A stag glared at a crocodile across a fountain of dancing dolphins.
 Two ducks preened by a fountain.
 (This place was fun!)
 A staircase led down to a garden with a giant chessboard.
 Farther along was a swimming pool and an outdoor dining area where, I'm later told, they sometimes stage weddings.
 At this point, I'm about two minutes into the hotel property: These gardens are dense.
 Because the landscaping slopes down the hillside, everything overlooks the beautiful coastline, with views from Monte Carlo to the east, St. Tropez to the west, Corsica to the south on a clear day, Cap Ferrat jutting out in the middle.
-It's a big and meandering garden as whimsical as it is beautiful.
+This big and meandering garden is as whimsical as it is beautiful.

 To see it on a map, Eze lies inland.
 But when you're here, you feel like you're just uphill from the Mediterranean.
 I was reminded of Ravello on the Amalfi Coast, probably also because of all those garden statues profiled against the horizon.